Education for Sustainable Development

 → Respect, responsibility, justice, solidarity. - Understanding the complexity of sustainability

-→ Develop systems thinking, recognizing interactions and uncertainties. - Imagining sustainable futures
+→ Develop systemic thinking, recognise interactions and uncertainties. - Imagining sustainable futures

 → Explore alternatives, nurture hope and the courage to act. - Acting for sustainability